Authentication

 - Authorized JavaScript origins: Add your domain (e.g.,

-https://your-domain.comorhttp://localhost:3000) - Authorized redirect URIs: Add
+https://YOUR-DOMAIN.comorhttp://localhost:3000) - Authorized redirect URIs: Add

-https://your-domain.com/api/auth/callback/google(orhttp://localhost:3000/api/auth/callback/googlefor local development)
+https://YOUR-DOMAIN.com/api/auth/callback/google(orhttp://localhost:3000/api/auth/callback/googlefor local development)

 - Click

-GOOGLE_CLIENT_SECRET="your_google_client_secret"- Ensure
+GOOGLE_CLIENT_SECRET="YOUR-GOOGLE-CLIENT-SECRET"- Ensure

 website.tsxfileauth.enableGoogleLoginis set totrue